insight-icon/terragrunt-aws-icon/README.md

 	- Take note of the path that you create the keys in as you will need it in the next section

 5. #####  Fill in the necessary inputs in config files at base of directory
+    - You have numerous options to fill out the config files needed to run a deployment.
+    - All options require that you have the paths to your ssh keys and keystore
+    - Option #1 and #2 both overwrite your configs each time you do it
+    - **Option #1** - Get prompted to fill in values
+        - Run `make configs-prompt`
+    - **Option #2** - Fillout higher level config (best method)
+        - Change `config.yaml.examle` to `config.yaml` and fill out choices
+        - Run `make configs-from-config`
+    - **Options #3** - Fill out lower level configs manually
         - There are five files
             - `global.yaml`
                 - Information about network and general setup
             - `secrets.yaml`
                 - Secret values like the keystore password (yeah, we know...) and paths to ssh keys / keystore
             - `account.tfvars`
                 - Your AWS account number
             - `region.tfvars`
                 - The region you deploy into.
 Same as in global.yaml
             - `node.yaml`
                 - The specs for your node.
-	- Two files have examples that you can remove the `.example` file ending to get started
-	- If you would like to get prompted for the inputs, run `cookiecutter .` and the files will be created for you.

-	> ### Make sure you choose the right network in the `global.yaml` file.
+	> ##### Make sure you choose the right network!
 6. ##### Register node
 	- You will need to regster the node.
 Check the official docs
 	- Follow [this readme](icon/register/README.md) and fill in the appropriate information